 Hello!
-My name is Elizabeth McDaniel and I am a Scientist at Arcadia Science creating computational workflows and resources for fueling scientific discoveries.
-I am passionate about reproducible and open research practices, as well as helping other researchers with their analytical challenges.
+My name is Elizabeth McDaniel and I am a Scientist passionate about microbes, bioinformatics, and open science.

-I received my PhD in the Microbiology Doctoral Training Program at the University of Wisconsin-Madison with Dr. Katherine McMahon studying lab-scale enrichment systems simulating phosphorus removal using multi-omics techniques.
-I earned my B.S. in Biology with a minor in Statistics at the University of Arkansas - Fayetteville and was an undergraduate research assistant in Dr. Jeffrey Lewis’ Lab studying natural variation of stress responses in yeast.
+I received my PhD in the Microbiology Doctoral Training Program at the University of Wisconsin-Madison studying lab-scale enrichment systems simulating phosphorus removal using multi-omics techniques.
+I earned my B.S. in Biology with a minor in Statistics at the University of Arkansas - Fayetteville and did undergraduate research on the natural variation of stress responses in yeast.

 You can find more information about current projects I’m working on and prior academic publications on the Publications & Projects page and my contact information.